qruto/laravel-wave/README.md

 ## Usage

-> ⚠️ On the event-stream connection request, server runs [Redis subscription process](https://laravel.com/docs/9.x/redis#wildcard-subscriptions), however it can't detect request disconnection to kill the subscriber until next event has been received.

 If your server will not send events frequently, use ping command to close outdated workers.

 [Tasks scheduler](https://laravel.com/docs/9.x/scheduling#introduction) can help send ping events every minute: